b2w-marketplace/challenge-backend/README.md

 # Backend Challenge BIT - SP

-1) Develop a rest service that uses this Order API and, based on the result, filters by data according to the parameters sent by HTTP request.
+1) Develop a rest service that uses this Order API [(link da API)](http://www.mocky.io/v2/5817803a1000007d01cc7fc9) and, based on the result, filters by data according to the parameters sent by HTTP request.
 The service must follow this definition:

 #### Request